 Change control process

-Different setups to be considered
+Data Lakes for Dev/Test and Prod

 Often there are some discussions regarding how many data lakes you should implement.
 We often meet the following scenarios.
 This document focuses on scenario B

 Figure 3

 Scenario A: 2 Data Lakes, one for production and one for test/dev environments.
 The Data Lake in the production is where the data ingestion is done.
 This Data Lake is then mirrored to the dev/test Data Lake – mostly as a batch process – this accomplish the task of having identical data content for production and dev/test.
 The databases – symbolized by the DW identification – are then ingest with data from the Data Lake.
 The Dev/test often serves as failover environment for the production environment in this case.